Homeschool Virtual Science Fair

-We are excited to invite your family to participate in the first ever OCEANetwork Virtual Homeschool Science Fair!
+We are excited to invite your family to participate in the 2024 OCEANetwork Virtual Homeschool Science Fair!

 Why join the OCEANetwork Virtual Homeschool Science Fair?